 To make matters more confusing, all Proseccos are not the same.
 Have you ever gawked at a shelf at a store and wondered what’s with the “ante” this and “sec” that?

 There are different types of Prosecco classified by how bubbly and sweet it is.

-Because Prosecco is fermented in large tanks, with less pressure than bottle fermentation, it tends to have light fizzy bubbles.
+Author Note: Because Prosecco is fermented in large tanks, with less pressure than bottle fermentation, it tends to have light fizzy bubbles.
 Effervesce will last longer than beer but not as long as Champagne.